-In this article, we focus on the United States road trips.
-However, most of our tips will apply no matter where you are planning a road trip.
+In this article, we focus on United States road trips.
+However, most of our tips will apply no matter where you plan a road trip.

 - What are the best road trip planner tools and apps?